Results-Based Accountability Training

 HOW DO I STAY UP-TO-DATE ON UPCOMING “GETTING TO RESULTS” WORKSHOPS?

-As part of our commitment to continuing to make this workshop available and accessible to organizations and agencies across western North Carolina, “Getting to Results” is now offered with a sliding scale registration fee ($75-$300).
-Please sign up here to be notified of upcoming workshop dates.
+As part of our commitment to continuing to make this workshop available and accessible to organizations and agencies across western North Carolina, “Getting to Results” is offered twice a year with a sliding scale registration fee ($75-$300).

 In 2024, this two-day workshop will take place on: